-In all cases wherein an instructor accuses a student of academic dishonesty, the instructor will confer in private with the student and will inform the student of the charge of academic dishonesty as well as the penalty that the instructor is recommending to the Office of Academic Affairs.
-The instructor will make a written record of the conference, will confirm in writing the accusation and penalty recommended, and will immediately refer the matter to the Office of Academic Affairs.
+In all cases wherein an instructor accuses a student of academic dishonesty, the instructor will confer in private with the student and will inform the student of the charge of academic dishonesty as well as the penalty.
+The instructor will make a written record of the conference, will confirm in writing the accusation and penalty, and will immediately refer the matter to the Office of Academic Affairs.

-The Dean of Academic Affairs or the Associate Dean of Academic Affairs will confer with the instructor, review the charge, meet with the accused student, and inform the student of the penalty imposed.
 The student will be advised that he/she may accept the penalty or may request a hearing.
-In the event the student denies the allegation or objects to the severity of the penalty, the student may request a hearing before the Academic Disciplinary Committee.
+In the event the student denies the allegation or objects to the severity of the penalty, the student may request a hearing before the Academic Disciplinary Committee from the Associate Dean of Academic Affairs.

-On the recommendation of the Dean of Academic Affairs, the case will be referred to the Academic Disciplinary Committee.
-The faculty or staff member reporting the incident of academic dishonesty will prepare all material dealing with the case such as evidence, witnesses, etc. The Dean of Academic Affairs will prepare and issue the charges.
+The case will be referred to the Academic Disciplinary Committee.
+The faculty or staff member reporting the incident of academic dishonesty will prepare all material dealing with the case such as evidence, witnesses, etc. The Associate Dean of Academic Affairs will prepare and issue the charges and will inform the student of the time and date of the hearing.
+Should the student desire to appeal the findings of the Academic Disciplinary Committee, the student must appeal to the Dean of Academic Affairs within three days.